Soviet patriotism: Manifestation in the Soviet Union

-Contemporary Chinese nationalism in the People’s Republic of China, in particular the variant endorsed by the Communist Party of China has been said to have been modelled on Soviet nationalism.

 Contemporary Soviet patriotism

 In modern day Russia, the Communist Party of the Russian Federation is often said to follow the ideology of Soviet patriotism.

 In many post-Soviet states such as Russia, Ukraine, Moldova, Belarus, Kazakhstan and others, there exists nostalgia for the Soviet Union, primarily among the older generation of people.
 Soviet symbolism and propaganda has been utilized by the Russian forces during the Russo-Ukrainian War (especially during the 2022 Russian invasion of Ukraine), to legitimize the actions of the Russian forces in Ukraine.